 There are different ways to fast and every method has its benefits.
 But the longer you fast, the more the reset is efficient.
 If you wish to start some fasting, here are two of the most user-friendly methods I find to start someone.

 This method is a bit longer and will make you fast for the major part of the day.
-For example, if your dinner was at 6:00pm, then your next meal will also be at 6:00pm.
+For example, if your dinner was at 6:00 pm, then your next meal will also be at 6:00 pm.
 You are still eating daily, but for only one meal.
-Some of my client do this 2-3 times a week with really good results and not too much difficulty.
+Some of my clients do this 2-3 times a week with really good results and not too much difficulty.

-Of course, you can try a less aggressive approach and just try to throw out crappy food in exchange of clean food.
-But because your digestive track is probably upset, chances are it will take a lot more time for your body to get back it’s food repartition system efficiently.
+Of course, you can try a less aggressive approach and just try to throw out crappy food in exchange for clean food.
+But because your digestive tract is probably upset, chances are it will take a lot more time for your body to get back it’s food repartition system efficiently.
 Intermittent fasting is the best insulin resistance diet to help your cells respond to insulin.

 Fasting will not only sharpen your mind, it will activate your sympathetic nervous system, which is often the missing link to give yourself a little kick in the butt to put yourself to work.
 High insulin levels from all the Holiday food will keep you in parasympathetic mode and makes you feel sluggish and unmotivated.